mikechau/react-primer-draft/README.md

 If you are unfamiliar with modules, it is a way of declaring dependencies.
 The idea is similar to `require` in Ruby or `import` in Python.

-You may already be familiar with [CommonJS](http://en.wikipedia.org/wiki/CommonJS) modules, espeically if you have done work with [Node.js](https://nodejs.org/api/modules.html).
+You may already be familiar with [CommonJS](http://en.wikipedia.org/wiki/CommonJS) modules, especially if you have done work with [Node.js](https://nodejs.org/api/modules.html).

 To refresh your memory, it looks like this: